GraphIt-DSL/GraphIt-DSL.github.io/python-getting-started.md

 ## Overview
 This is a tutorial for getting started with GraphIt and using the python bindings to compile GraphIt programs as a library and call it from python.
 If you are looking for a tutorial on building GraphIt programs as standalone application, you can visit the [Standalone Getting Started](getting-started) tutorial.

 In this tutorial we will write the PagerankDelta algorithm in GraphIt and run it from python on a graph loaded in python.
 We will also measure the performance of this algorithm from python.
-We will learn how to separate initialization from actual execution to get appropriate timing numbers.
+We will learn how to separate initialization from actual execution to get meaningful timing numbers.
 This tutorial is broadly devided in the following sections -

 * auto-gen TOC: